madebykind/madebykind-v3/content/work/artswork.md

 ---
-heading: Empowering young people to use creativity for change
+heading: Empowering young people using creativity for change
 title: Brand and website for youth creative charity, Artswork - Kind
 description: A colourful and playful brand refresh and CRM integrated website
 draft: false